NextInscription/node/README.md

 1、**deploy**:Used to deploy the NextInscription protocol for token issuance.
 2、**mint**:Used to mint tokens according to the NextInscription protocol.
 3、**transfer**:Used for transferring tokens under the NextInscription protocol.
 4、**deposit**:Used for staking tokens under the NextInscription protocol.
+4、**Xtransfer**:Used for cross tokens under the NextInscription protocol.
 5、**NextInscriptionDeposit**:Event triggered when a deposit is confirmed under the NextInscription protocol.
 6、**NextInscriptionContractTransfer**: Event triggered when a token transfer within the NextInscription protocol contract occurs.
 ### Deploy